jadonk/cloud9-examples/PocketBeagle/Grove/Control_the_Light.md

 - Step 3.
 Run the Control_the_Light.py by using Runner:Python.

 ### Success
         Now please turn the rotary angle sensor slowly and slide Slide Potentiometer, and see how the RGB LED changes it's light and color.
+Note, the LCD display shows the current values.